 Like BlackBerry, Nokia was also a leading cell phone maker.
 Their phones were indestructible.
 However, years of losses forced it to sell its handset business to Microsoft in 2014.
 Sadly, the world may never have durable phones like Nokia’s again.
-All of the company’s effort is now focused on strengthening its network business.
+The company’s effort is now focused on strengthening its network business.

 As a part of those efforts, Nokia acquired Alcatel-Lucent in 2016 to expand its telecommunication equipment services operations.

-Nokia has so far struggled to stay competitive in the 5G market.
-Apparently due to its weaker 5G portfolio.
+So far, Nokia has struggled to stay competitive in the 5G market due to its weaker 5G portfolio.
 Its financial results failed to impress investors last year.